 - i.
 Accounts Receivable is the net change in the Accounts Receivable category on the Balance Sheet. - ii.
-Inventory is the net change in the Inventory category on the Balance Sheet. - iii.
-Other Current Assets is the net change in the Other Current Assets category on the Balance Sheet. - iv.
-Other Non-Current Assets is the net change in the Other Non Current Assets category on the Balance Sheet. - v.
-Accounts Payable is the net change in the Accounts Payable category on the Balance Sheet. - vi.
-Other Current Liabilities is the net change in the Other Current Liabilities category on the Balance Sheet. - vii.
-Other Non Current Liabilities is the net change in the Other Non Current Liabilities category on the Balance Sheet. - viii.
+Other Current Assets is the net change in the Other Current Assets category on the Balance Sheet. - iii.
+Other Non-Current Assets is the net change in the Other Non-Current Assets category on the Balance Sheet. - iv.
+Accounts Payable is the net change in the Accounts Payable category on the Balance Sheet. - v.
+Other Current Liabilities is the net change in the Other Current Liabilities category on the Balance Sheet. - vi.
+Other Non-Current Liabilities is the net change in the Other Non-Current Liabilities category on the Balance Sheet. - vii.
 Other Cash Flows from Operations are any other operating cash flows not captured in the above categories.
-These cash flows must be fully explained in the financial assumptions. - ix.
+These cash flows must be fully explained in the financial assumptions.

+viii.
 Net Cash From Operating Activities